 Caleb Schultz Kisby

 Welcome!
-I'm a PhD Candidate in Computer Science at Indiana University, co-supervised by Larry Moss and Saúl Blanco.
+I'm a computer scientist currently finishing my PhD at Indiana University.
+I am co-supervised by Larry Moss and Saúl Blanco.
 I'm also a member of the IU logic group and plwonks, and have participated in the IU Cognitive Lunch seminar.

 How should we best integrate symbolic and neural (sub-symbolic) systems?